pelsql/QueryAuditToolForMSSql/README.md

 ---

+**Version 2.8.1** :
+  - Review the comments for version 2.7 if this is not a new installation.
+Intermediate versions between 2.7 and 2.8 can be ignored.
+  - Fix.
+Some XML data must be converted to bigInt instead of Int

+---

 - **Version 2.8**:
   - Review the comments for version 2.7 if this is not a new installation.
 Intermediate versions between 2.7 and 2.8 can be ignored.
   - The `PrepareSwitchPre2.7VersionToEnglish` script must be executed for those migrating from a version earlier than 2.7.